 From a WhatsApp Group to a Full Platform: The Story Behind Nizam

-It started with a 124-flat apartment complex in Karachi's East Garden neighbourhood.
+It started with a 124-flat apartment complex in the Riverside Estates neighbourhood.
 The committee chairman — let's call him Zeeshan — was spending every Sunday manually entering payments into an Excel file, sending WhatsApp messages to 90+ residents asking for maintenance, and arguing with residents who claimed they had paid when there was no proof either way.
 Sound familiar?
 That's the problem Nizam was built to solve.

 The idea was simple: if a small business can have a proper accounting system, why can't a 100-flat housing society?
-Why are Pakistan's thousands of residential complexes — from DHA Karachi to Gulberg Lahore to F-7 Islamabad — still running on paper and WhatsApp?
+Why are thousands of residential complexes around the world — from Riverside Estates to Maple Grove to Sunset Hills — still running on paper and WhatsApp?
 We believed they deserved better tools.
-Tools built for them, in PKR, in Urdu, for their phones.
+Tools built for them, in their own currency and language, for their phones.

 Nizam was born in 2025.
 We started by digitizing a single complex.
 Within weeks, collection rates improved dramatically — not because residents suddenly became more willing to pay, but because the process became easier.
 Bills landed on their phones.
 Payment reminders were automatic.
 Receipts were instant.
 The admin could see exactly who had and hadn't paid in real time.

 Today, Nizam manages hundreds of units across multiple complexes.
-But the mission hasn't changed: give every Pakistani housing society — whether 20 flats or 500 — the tools they need to run professionally, transparently, and efficiently.
+But the mission hasn't changed: give every housing society — whether 20 flats or 500, anywhere in the world — the tools they need to run professionally, transparently, and efficiently.

 Read Full Story →